sidazhou/cookiecutter-data-science/README.md

     ├── models             <- Trained and serialized models, model predictions, or model summaries │
     ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
+Naming convention is a number (for ordering), │   │                     the creator's initials, and a short `-` delimited description, e.g.
-    │                         `0.0.0-jqp-initial-data-exploration`.
+    │   │                     `0.0.0-jqp-initial-data-exploration`.
-    │
+    │   └── 0.0.0-exp1                      <- ipynb, save all extra files in ../assets
+    │   └── 0.0.1-more_weight_from_exp1     <- ipynb, save all extra files in ../assets
+    │   └── 1.0.1-a_new_start               <- ipynb, save all extra files in ../assets
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
     │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.